o3de/o3de.org/content/docs/userguide/vegetation/procedures-create-vegetation-layer.md

 ---
-description: ' Create a basic vegetation layer in &ALYlong;. '
+description: ' Create a basic vegetation layer in Amazon Lumberyard. '
 title: Creating a Vegetation Layer
 ---
 # Creating a Vegetation Layer {#dynamic-vegetation-procedures-create-vegetation-layer}